 Whatever you do, make sure you keep in mind that travelling and exploring are what ultimately complete your study abroad experience.
 Whenever you are not packed with academic responsibilities, spend your free time taking a trip to the nearest attraction.
 And, being a foreigner in Germany means there are just so many places to visit and things to do.
 Of course, in the beginning, you will not know where to begin, but as time passes, you will see that your curious mind will have already planned the next trip to the next German attraction.

 Depending on where you are studying in Germany, begin exploring that city/town.
 If your university is in Berlin, then this wonderful city is your first destination to visit thoroughly.
 There is plenty to do in Berlin, starting from concert halls, theatres, or the hundreds of museums.
 The city is always changing, and it has one of the richest histories among German cities.
 There is simply so much to learn simply walking around and strolling its streets.
 Do not forget, after you have made your visit around Berlin, the country awaits you!
+Also, if your university is in Dortmund you should join a student dormitory like Basecampstudent which has a perfect location in the very heart of Dortmund that will make your time at University in Dortmund truly unforgettable.

 Here are (some of) the best places to visit as you are travelling around Germany while studying: